 The support and intervention provided are selected to meet the outcomes identified for the pupil, based on reliable evidence of effectiveness, and are delivered by staff with sufficient skills and knowledge.

 SEND Support Plans are an effective tool at Burradon Community Primary School, where staff, pupils and parents liaise closely sharing views to ensure children are supported and challenged.
-These plans are focused on the children's needs, however, we strongly encourage parents to share any additional areas they are concerned for.
+These plans are focused on the children's needs and allow staff to adapt work and provide support where needed.
+Individual support is used to teach, practise and develop skills related to targets on their SEND Support Plans.
+Support staff will have a clear understanding of targets and how to achieve them.